 The virus is transmitted by several species of beetles or grasshoppers as well as cows, rats and donkeys.
 It is also transmitted through inter-plant movement of sap e.g. via irrigation water or contact between infected and healthy plants and undestroyed/plowed crop residues.

 Destroy infected plants and plow under infected plant residues or better burn them.

-There is no direct chemical treatment to control the virus
+Always consider an integrated approach with preventive measures and biological treatments if available.
+There is no direct chemical treatment to control the virus.